LuiselprraYT/LuiselprraYT/README.md

 # I'm me if you didn't know
-Idk a guy that likes the web development and do of traductor when is bored
+Idk a guy that likes the web development and do of translator when is bored
 And i just learning javascript and I like it!

 ## Super duper epic facts section: